gDub74/express-proj/server/config/readme.txt

-add DB in thiws forlder if desired and add "require('./server/config/dataBase');" to server.js file
+add DB in this forlder if desired and add "require('./server/config/dataBase');" to server.js file